 The Biologics Practice, under the direction of Ellen Feigal, MD, provides expert guidance and support for the development of large molecules, from initial concept to BLA/MAA/351(k) submission.
 Biologics comprise a very heterogeneous and broad spectrum of medical products, including products made from viruses, bacteria and other organisms, therapeutic serum, toxins, antitoxins, vaccines, blood, blood components or derivatives, allergenic products or analogous products, cell and gene therapies, protein drugs, monoclonal antibodies, and synthetic peptides of 100 amino acids or more in length.
-Each type of product requires a unique regulatory approach based upon scientific challenges for specific biologic therapeutics.
+Each type of product requires a unique regulatory approach based upon scientific challenges for specific biologic diagnostics and therapeutics.

 The Medical Device Practice, under the direction of David Feigal, MD, MPH, offers services that facilitate the development of novel devices, including medical equipment, implants, in vitro and imaging diagnostics, mobile and analytical software devices, and combination products.
 Both US and EU regulatory authorities require design, quality, and risk management systems to be in place for medical devices.
 NDA Partners provides Expert Consultants in device development who work with clients to conduct device classification assessments, map out optimal regulatory pathways, draft or review plans for Quality and Compliance Management, prepare for agency meetings, and plan and coordinate regulatory submissions.